lindaniele/bus-wait-display/README.md

 - Arduino JSON library
 - LiquidCrystal_I2C library

-Make sure you have these libraries installed in your Arduino IDE before proceeding with the installation.
+Make sure you have these libraries installed in your Arduino IDE before proceeding with the installation: Go to **Sketch > Include Library > Manage Libraries**.

 ## Installation and Setup